iterative/mlem.ai/content/docs/gto/get-started.md

 ╘══════════╧══════════╧════════╧═════════╧════════════╛
 ```

+This creates a Git tag attached to the latest Git commit (`HEAD`) which bumps the
+artifact's version automatically (in this case from `v0.1.13` to `v0.1.14`).

 ## Assigning stages

-Let's assume the version we just registered looks very promising, and we want to
+The version we just registered looks very promising.
+You can promote it with
-promote it to `dev` to test it:
+`gto assign`, for example to the `dev` stage (for testing):

 ```cli
 $ gto assign cv-class --stage dev